 - using a cushion or pillow when sitting for long periods

 - avoiding spicy foods, caffeine, and alcohol that can irritate the bladder

 Talk to your doctor before taking any herbal supplements.
 Some combinations of herbs may reduce the effectiveness of certain medications.

 Coping and support

-To cope with anxiety or depression triggered by chronic pain and inflammation, discuss treatments to improve your mental health with your doctor.
-These might include prescription or natural antidepressants.
-Joining a support group or seeking private counseling can also help you cope with the condition until your symptoms improve.
+To cope with anxiety or depression triggered by chronic pain and inflammation, talk with your doctor about treatments to improve your mental health.
+Other treatments may include anxiety medication and antidepressants.
+Joining a support group, getting private counseling, or participating in behavioral therapy can also help you cope with the condition.